Uncrewed spacecraft: History

 The first interstellar probe was Voyager 1, launched 5 September 1977.
 It entered interstellar space on 25 August 2012, followed by its twin Voyager 2 on 5 November 2018.

 Nine other countries have successfully launched satellites using their own launch vehicles: France (1965), Japan and China (1970), the United Kingdom (1971), India (1980), Israel (1988), Iran (2009), North Korea (2012), and South Korea (2022).

-Telepresence

-Telerobotics becomes telepresence when the time delay is short enough to permit control of the spacecraft in close to real time by humans.
-Even the two seconds light speed delay for the Moon is too far away for telepresence exploration from Earth.
-The L1 and L2 positions permit 400-millisecond round trip delays, which is just close enough for telepresence operation.
-Telepresence has also been suggested as a way to repair satellites in Earth orbit from Earth.
-The Exploration Telerobotics Symposium in 2012 explored this and other topics.

 Design

 In spacecraft design, the United States Air Force considers a vehicle to consist of the mission payload and the bus (or platform).
 The bus provides physical structure, thermal control, electrical power, attitude control and telemetry, tracking and commanding.

 JPL divides the "flight system" of a spacecraft into subsystems.
 These include: